fibasile/til/_posts/frontend/2019-01-04-managing-state-in-flutter.md

 ---
 ## Managing state in Flutter

-State management in Flutter feels quite a debated topic.
+State management in Flutter is discussed a lot, but there's no widely recognized solution.

 The [official documentation](https://flutter.io/docs/development/data-and-backend/state-mgmt) itself doesn't give any clear recommendation other that of reading a ton of articles!

 I'll try to make a quick summary of what I learned reading (a few) of them.